How to get sponsored for a full-time engineering degree

 Sponsorship, often known as a scholarship, is when a company agrees to help fund your course and offers work placements and potentially a job on graduation.
 A number of big-name companies in the engineering industry are involved in schemes that will support students willing to make the commitment.

-Sponsorship is not the same thing as a school leaver sponsored degree programme, in which you are taken on as an employee and only study part time.
+Sponsorship is not the same thing as a degree apprenticeship, in which you are taken on as an employee and only study part time.

 You will receive a bursary payment every year, which usually ranges from £1,500 to £2,500.
 Some schemes will go even further.
 For example, employers involved in the E3 Academy sponsorship scheme will provide a £2,500 bursary for each year you are at university.
 If you take a job with your sponsoring company after you graduate, then by the end of your second year in the role you will have received additional financial support of up to £6,000 to pay off university fees.